 Our logistics and distribution business is contract-based, and services are typically provided under master service agreements with terms that range from three to five years in length.
 Due to our strong client relations, the vast majority of our clients renew their contracts with us when they expire.
-As part of our logistics services we retain transportation providers to offer certain services.
+As part of our logistics services, we retain transportation providers to offer certain services.
 While ATS Healthcare and Skelton are used as the specialized transportation service providers for the vast majority of our logistics clients, we will contract with another service provider where it better suits the needs of a specific client.
-Our healthcare logistics segment is comprised of our logistics and distribution and packaging solutions products lines, and contributed approximately 28.3% of our consolidated revenue prior to intersegment revenue eliminations, in the year ended December 31, 2021.
+Our healthcare logistics segment is comprised of our logistics and distribution and packaging solutions products lines.
+This segment contributed approximately 25.2% of our consolidated revenue, prior to intersegment revenue eliminations, in the year ended December 31, 2022.